cchitsiang/awesome-stars/topics.md

 - [senghoo/golang-design-pattern](https://github.com/senghoo/golang-design-pattern) - 设计模式 Golang实现－《研磨设计模式》读书笔记
 - [vuejs/awesome-vue](https://github.com/vuejs/awesome-vue) - 🎉 A curated list of awesome things related to Vue.js
 - [microsoft/codetour](https://github.com/microsoft/codetour) - VS Code extension that allows you to record and play back guided tours of codebases, directly within the editor.
-- [rudderlabs/rudderstack-helm](https://github.com/rudderlabs/rudderstack-helm) - Open-source, warehouse-first Customer Data Pipeline and Segment-alternative.
-Collects and routes clickstream data and builds your customer data lake on your data warehouse.
 - [dotnet/tye](https://github.com/dotnet/tye) - Tye is a tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open framework for building developer portals
 - [tylerhall/DefaultApp](https://github.com/tylerhall/DefaultApp) - A highly-opinionated Xcode project template to build a new macOS app with.